|US brand name: Pristiq|

 4 For crazy meds.
 I have no idea what the average complete clearance is for other types of medications.
 For all I know there are drugs that utterly vanish from your system in under five passes, and others that won't let go of your squishy bits for years after you stop taking them.

-Pristiq is a trademark of someone else.
-Look on the the PI sheet or ask Google who the owner is.
+Pristiq, and all other drug names on this page and used throughout the site, are a trademark of someone else.
+Pristiq’s PI Sheet will probably have the name of the manufacturer and trademark owner (they’re not always the same company) at or near the very bottom.
+Or ask Google who the owner is.
 The way pharmaceutical companies buy each other and swap products like Monopoly™ real estate, the ownership of the trademark may have changed without my noticing.
+It may of changed hands by the time you finished reading this article.

 Know your sources!